Jahnavi-Anand/RAISE/README.md

 - **Static analysis:**
   - ESLint for JavaScript/TypeScript
   - Stylelint for SCSS
-  - SonarQube for overall code quality and coverage.[file:12]
+  - SonarQube for overall code quality and coverage.

 Manual testing checklist: